nvinhphuc/databricks-splunk-hec/README.md

 # databricks-splunk-hec

-Tutorial for push Databricks log to Splunk HEC endpoint
+Tutorial for pushing Databricks log to Splunk HEC endpoint

 ## Configure HEC endpoint in Splunk